Last updated 02/17/2026

 - Remote patient monitoring

-- Communication with a patient through secure electronic mail or a secure patient portal
+- Communication with a patient through secure electronic mail or a secure patient portal.

-For services rendered by behavioral health providers as defined in rule 5160-27-01 of the Administrative Code, telehealth is further defined in rule 5122-29-31 of the Administrative Code.
+For services rendered by behavioral health providers as defined in rule 5160-27-01 of the Administrative Code, telehealth is defined in rule 5122-29-31 of the Administrative Code.

 The department of Medicaid shall establish standards for Medicaid payments for health care services the department determines are appropriate to be covered by the Medicaid program when provided as telehealth services.
 The standards shall be established in rules adopted under section 5164.02 of the Revised Code.